SuperOfficeDocs/superoffice-docs/user-guide/en/chat/create-request.md

 1. Click ![icon][img1] and select **Create request**.
 2. In the **Create request** dialog, fill in the relevant fields.
-3. The chat log has been added to the request, but you can add more information here if necessary.
+3. The chat log is added to the request, but you can add more information here if necessary.
 4. Click **Save**.
 5. A short message containing the request ID is added to the text field in the chat.
 Click **Send** to send this to the customer.